Create a

 Underestimating the time needed to deal with the emotional aspects of a job loss

 No matter how healthy and satisfied one is, losing an HR job is a jolt to one’s system.
-Displaced people need time to deal with all aspects of their well-being - physical, emotional/mental, financial, and even spiritual.
+Displaced people need time to deal with all aspects of their well-being—physical, emotional/mental, financial, and even spiritual.
 It is all too common to see laid-off people jump into action (or feel frozen and unable to act) after receiving the news.
-Work provides us a purpose, a social structure, and status.
-It provides workers with a certain (relative) level of financial security where a reliable paycheck is delivered on a schedule.
+Work provides us with a purpose, a social structure, and status.
+It provides workers with a certain (relative) level of financial security, with a reliable paycheck delivered on a schedule.
 The loss of all those benefits people value so highly creates tremendous stress.
 It hits not only the displaced leader but also their family members.

 Organizations such as the American Psychological Association (APA) and the National Institute of Health (NIH) provide definitive evidence that job loss results in tremendous stress on mental and physical health.
 Common issues include depression, anxiety (15-30% higher), lowered self-esteem, family distress, and estimated financial losses of 33% percent of earnings following a job separation.